romainligneul/modern-collaborative-writing/README.md

 4. You'll be asked a few question (such as giving your tunnel a name) and then you'll be offered to visit the URL of your tunnelled instance.
 Click on the link provided.
 It should open a browser window in your local computer.
 If it does not, copy the link and paste it in your browser.  **Do not close** the terminal.

 5. You'll see a VScode environment in your browser that give you full access to your VScode instance as it is running in the server.
-The only thing we need to do here is to install the LiveShare Extension for this remote instance of VScode (as we did earlier in this tutorial), open a folder, create a LiveShare session (LiveShare icon --> Share button) and get the
+The only thing we need to do here is to install the LiveShare Extension for this remote instance of VScode (as we did earlier in this tutorial), open a folder, create a LiveShare session (LiveShare icon --> Share button) and get the link.

+##### Steps to join a VScode live session

+Joining the remote VScode session is extremely easy.
+You just have to use the link provided by the administrator or the session (i.e. the person who set it up using the instructions of the subsection above).

 ## Additional tips